10 ways to make a tiny kitchen look stylish

 While you may not have room for loads of gadgets, a compact coffee machine will give your kitchen a luxurious feel – without taking up too much valuable counter space.

-For barista-style coffee, the Nespresso CitiZ will look effortlessly minimalist on your sideboard in black and chrome.
+For barista-style coffee, the Nespresso by Krups VertuoPlus will look chic on your worktop in black and chrome.

-Small kitchens and dining tables generally don’t mix.
-But having a tiny kitchen shouldn’t stop you from being able to sit down to a meal, right?
+Small kitchens and bulky cooking implements generally don’t mix well.
+But having a tiny kitchen shouldn’t stop you from being able to sit down to a homemade meal, right?

 9. Build your oven into your cupboards